 Inspections & Awards

-All three schools are judged to be ‘Outstanding’, the highest possible grade in the UK Ofsted British Schools Overseas (BSO) standards.
-This outcome bears witness to the dedication, skill, care and quality of our staff, and speaks volumes about the abilities and learning of our students.
+We are proud to announce that for the first time ever, Tanglin Infant, Junior and Senior went through a single inspection process and was awarded the highest possible grade.
+This outcome bears witness to the dedication, skill, care and quality of our staff, and speaks volumes about the abilities and learning of our students across the three schools.

 - Junior School Inspection Report, January 2019

 - Infant School Inspection Report, February 2018

 - Senior School Inspection Report, September 2017

 Tanglin Trust Junior School remains an outstanding school.
 It provides an outstanding quality of education for all its pupils across the 7-11 age range and meets the standards for British Schools Overseas.
 Since the last BSO inspection in 2016, the school has gone from strength to strength with standards higher than ever.

 Pupils make outstanding progress in English.
 By the end of Year 6 pupils typically attain standards that are well above the UK national averages for reading and writing.
 Pupils develop excellent speaking and listening skills across the curriculum in each year group.
 Pupils grow in confidence and become adept at speaking and performing to an audience.
 They listen to each other attentively and show respect for views that differ from their own.
 Pupils develop a wide and varied vocabulary that support deeper learning and thinking and underpin their success in reading and writing.
 Pupils develop and deepen their love of reading from Year 3 onwards and by the end of Year 6, are imaginative and enthusiastic writers.